JustasB/hoc2swc/README.md

 NEURON cell model morphologies to SWC, even if HOC was not used to build the cell model (e.g. multiple HOC files or a Python script).

-In theory, one could perform the above steps and implement a NeuroML->SWC converter on their own.
+In theory, one could perform the above steps and implement a Neuron->SWC converter on their own.
 However, this library has been packaged and made freely available to reduce the above effort to just a few lines of code.
 If you find any bugs with this library, and were prepared to implement your own converter, consider fixing the bug and submitting a pull-request instead -- it might be faster to fix a bug here than to write the converter from scratch.

 # Issues
 If you encounter an issue, first make sure it's not due to NEURON itself -- this library simply interacts with the NEURON executables.
 If it is, please contact the [NEURON team](https://www.neuron.yale.edu/phpBB/).
 If the issue is with this library, please create an [issue on Github](https://github.com/JustasB/hoc2swc/issues).